-- (b) The Board will deposit three thousand dollars (\$3,000) annually to a fund for job-related professional development.
+- (b) The Parties agree educational opportunities may include literacy training and career path counselling/planning. - (c) The Parties agree that education opportunities to address misconceptions and dispel myths relating to Indigenous Peoples and cultures will be a priority. - (d) The Board will deposit three thousand dollars (\$3,000) annually to a fund for job-related professional development.
 This amount of three thousand dollars (\$3,000) will be matched by the Union.
 The Union will give the Board an accounting of the money spent annually and invite a trustee to sit on the Union Professional Development Committee. - It is noted that the current one thousand dollars (\$1,000) being offered by the Board for the CUPE Professional Development Day will continue.